catherineisonline/pizza-time-with-react/README.md

 ![Pizza Time preview](https://github.com/catherineisonline/pizza-time-with-react/blob/main/src/assets/images/project-preview.png?raw=true)

-Pizza Time, a pizza restaurant that offers online order services, is one of the most interesting projects I am planning to implement.
-The goal of this project is to make this restaurant landing page look almost like an actual working bussiness.
-It should have all the interactivity usual e-commerce websites have.
+Pizza Time: A delicious online experience.
+I designed and developed an e-commerce platform for this pizza restaurant, featuring an interactive menu with a variety of options including pizza, sushi, and pasta.
+Simplifying the online ordering process and providing a seamless user experience was the key goal of this project

 Live Version: